What’s the secret to creating sales proposals that close SaaS deals?

 You know how most sales proposals leave buyers feeling like they left money on the table, or that they could have negotiated a bit harder?
 You can avoid that problem by using intelligent and interactive pricing grids.
 Just as you might have a pricing grid on your website to advertise the various plans you offer, you can use a custom pricing grid to offer solutions tailored to a single client, like this:

-Once a prospect is ready to lock down exactly what they want, they can click “Approved” and within seconds, you’re notified that it’s time to create a contract.
+Once a prospect is ready to lock down exactly what they want, they can click “Approved” and within seconds, you’re notified that the deal has closed.
 Cha-ching!

 There are three keys to success to remember when selling SaaS products via the “Contact Us” or “Enterprise” box on your pricing page:

 - Craft a picture-perfect story of how their future looks when empowered by your product

 - Communicate their solution without over-pitching the features and intricacies of your product